ravenlandpush/RavencoinIPFSInstaller/README.md

 An automatic Ravencoin IPFS Installer and Pinner for Linux Debian/Ubuntu/Redhat/CentOS operating Systems

 # What is RavencoinIPFSInstaller?
 RavencoinIPFSInstaller is an automatic installer for Ravencoin + IPFS for people that want to support the Ravencoin cryptocurrency Network's interplanetary filesystem.
 Ravencoin is dependent upon a protocol called IPFS which allows using DHT torrent technology to distribute files.
 When someone creates an ravencoin asset, they can attach an IPFS hash, which is a unique signature for a file.
 This system allows anyone to join the public DHT network and mirror a copy of all the Ravencoin objects. (as is done with https://ravencoinos.org).
-Except that this version will automatically install IPFS + sync the ravencoin blockchain ipfs objects from the https://bootstrap.ravenland.org/ service.
+Except that this version will automatically install IPFS + sync the ravencoin blockchain ipfs objects from the https://bootstrap.ravenland.org/ service on any Linux virtual Machine or Dedicated Linux Server aswell.

 # Install + Setup